minerrocks/purk/README.md

 ### Linux

-Tested on Ubuntu 14.04.5 x64.
 Dependencies: GCC 4.7.3 or later, CMake 2.8.6 or later, and Boost 1.55 or later.
 You may download them from:

 * http://gcc.gnu.org/
 * http://www.cmake.org/
 * http://www.boost.org/

+Alternatively, you can follow the command line tutorial ibelow.
+Tested on Ubuntu 14.04.5 x64.

 **Get Required Libraries**